Rama Navami: Celebrations and rituals

 A number of cities mentioned in the Ramayana legends about Rama's life observe major celebrations.
 These include Ayodhya (Uttar Pradesh), Rameswaram (Tamil Nadu), Bhadrachalam (Telangana) and Sitamarhi (Bihar).

 The rituals and customs associated with Rama Navami vary from region to region throughout India.
 Many of these traditions include reading and listening to discourses from the Ramayana, organizing ratha yatras (chariot processions), charitable events, hosting a wedding procession (kalyanotsavam) of Rama and Sita, and offering reverence to Sita, Lakshmana, and Hanuman who have played important roles in Rama's life story.
 Surya, the Hindu solar deity, is also worshipped among some communities.

-In Karnataka, Rama Navami is celebrated by the local mandalis (organizations) and streets, by dispersing free panaka (a jaggery drink) and some food.
-Additionally, in Bengaluru, Karnataka, the Sree Ramaseva Mandali, R.C.T (R.) Chamrajpet, organizes India's most prestigious, month-long classical music festival.
-The uniqueness of this 80 year old musical extravaganza is that celebrated Indian classical musicians, irrespective of their religion, from both genres – Carnatic (South Indian) and Hindustani (North Indian) – descend down to offer their musical rendition to Rama and the assembled audience.
+In Karnataka, Rama Navami is celebrated by local mandalis (organizations) and streets, distributing free panaka (a jaggery drink) and food.
+In Bengaluru, Karnataka, the Sree Ramaseva Mandali, R.C.T (R.) Chamrajpet, organizes a month-long classical music festival.
+According to the organization, the festival, now 80 years old, features Indian classical musicians of various religions from both the Carnatic (South Indian) and Hindustani (North Indian) traditions, who perform in tribute to Rama for the assembled audience.

 In eastern Indian states such as Odisha, Jharkhand, and West Bengal, the Jagannath temples and regional Vaishnava community observe Rama Navami, and begin preparations for their annual Jagannath Ratha Yatra in summer.

-Nepal celebrates Ram Navami with particular enthusiasm, especially at the Janaki Temple in Janakpur (Sita's birthplace).
-The temple hosts week-long celebrations including ritual bathing of Ram's image in milk and water from sacred wells.
-Local traditions incorporate elements of Mithila culture with distinctive art forms featuring geometric patterns and natural dyes.

 Devotees associated with ISKCON fast throughout the day.
 A number of ISKCON temples introduced a more prominent celebration of the occasion of the holiday with the view of addressing needs of growing native Hindu congregation.
 It was however a notable calendar event on the traditional Gaurabda calendar with a specific additional requirement of fasting by devotees.

 On April 17, 2024, the first Rama Navami after the consecration of Ayodhya's Ram Temple was celebrated by thousands of devotees across India.
 On this occasion, the Ram Temple witnessed a unique event at noon as the forehead of the Ram Lalla murti was anointed with a ray of sunlight, known as Surya Tilak.
 Scores of devotees watched the live-streaming of the event across the globe.